xz00/fast-lio2-map-based-localization/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**adjust the matching initial value**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**initialization successful**

+The green pointcloud is the pointcloud you are adjusting.
+The red pointcloud is the matched pointcloud after NDT Registration.
+The yellow pointcloud is the local map.

 ## 3.4 start to relocalization
 **<font color="red">note:this code can provide two kind of odometry.</font>**
 > 1. "/Odometry_relocal",**this is just local scan register to local map**,so when IMU is not very stable and may drift,this odometry may stable.